yagizbozkurt/yagizbozkurt/README.md

-- 🔭 I’m currently student in high school [reminder app](https://github.com/yagizbozkurt/reminder1)
+- 🔭 I’m currently student in high school

 - 🌱 I’m currently learning **java and new informations**